ponjjar/Caique-P/README.md

 <!---src="https://media2.giphy.com/media/dWesBcTLavkZuG35MI/source.gif"-->

-* 🎓 Computer Technician from the Federal Institute of Education, Science and Technology of São Paulo (IFSP).
+* 🎓 Computer Technician from the Federal Institute of Education of São Paulo (IFSP).
 * 🎯 I am interested in the area of ​​Web & Mobile development.
 * 🪖 Completed my year of mandatory military service
+* 📚 Currently studying at UNIVESP (Virtual University of the State of São Paulo).

 <h2> Tools and Technologies </h2>